frankiejgit/gemini-code-assist-demo/INSTRUCTIONS.md

 1. Open api/main.py.
 2. Prompt:
 ```
-"Refactor this entire file to use FastAPI instead of Flask.
+Refactor this entire file to use FastAPI instead of Flask.
 Use the logic in api/logic.py and the Pydantic models we just created in api/models.py.
-Keep the same endpoints."
+Keep the same endpoints.
 ```

 Talk Track: